 THE FJORDS OF ALASKA and “ROCK AND ROLL, BIG WHEEL!” through W Canada are latest TRAVELOGUES.
 Many more on that site.
 Covid has put paid to further travelogues any time soon.

 Neoliberalism and its sordid rider managerialism have betrayed the mission of our universities; Universities in Society describes the phases of development of Australian universities, their present state, and their proposed future.

 ACADEMIC is the story of my academic journey as an educational psychologist.
 CHANGING UNIVERSITES (2013) is an academic memoir covering over 50 years.
 Email me at email@example.com for a free PDF version.

-WRITER describes my non-academic writing in three categories: fiction details my four novels and short stories, nonfiction is about memoirs and Tasmanian social history.Tasmania Over Five Generations: Return to Van Diemen’s Land? is a socio-political history of Tasmania published by Forty Degrees South.
-ORDER FORM (Note special online discount: $40 including p&p instead of RRP $49.95).
+WRITER describes my non-academic writing: fiction details my six novels and short stories, nonfiction is about memoirs and Tasmanian social history.
+TASMANIA OVER FIVE GENERATIONS: Return to Van Diemen’s Land? is a socio-political history of Tasmania.
+Available for $20 including p&p.